SharePoint Online and OneDrive Setup for Enterprise Search

 -

 If the connector is validated successfully, you will see a green info banner as follows.
+This will also enable selecting the Live Search options and the Connector Validation for Live Search as well.

 - If there are any credentials or scope issues, you will receive an error message as follows.
 Click on View Details to identify the issue.
 Refer to this step-by-troubleshoot guide (link to be added) to rectify any validation errors.